Prayas4590/TechForge2.0_App/Event_Entry.md

-# Event QR Participant Management System — Architecture Document
+# Event QR Participant & Volunteer Management System — Architecture Document

-**Scale target:** ~120 participants, ~30 volunteers, single overnight hackathon event **Goal:** A simple, reliable system a student team can actually build and deploy — not an over-engineered one.
+**Scale target:** ~120 participants, volunteer team with **8 volunteers having scanning-app access**, single overnight hackathon event
+**Final stack:** MongoDB Atlas (database) + Render (backend hosting) + Flutter (volunteer scanning app) + Web admin dashboard

+> **Assumption used throughout this doc (please confirm):** Registration is for **participants only**.
+Food (breakfast/lunch/dinner) and Night Entry apply to **both participants and volunteers**, since volunteers are also fed and are also inside the venue overnight, and the admin needs a combined "has everyone eaten / has everyone entered" view.
+If this is wrong, say so and this gets a quick edit.

 ---

 ## 1. What We Are Actually Building (Plain Explanation)

-Three pieces of software, all talking to **one shared backend and one shared database**:
+Three pieces of software, all talking to **one shared backend and one shared MongoDB database**:

-1. **Volunteer App** — a phone-friendly web page (not a native app) that volunteers open in their phone's browser.
-It scans QR codes using the phone camera and lets the volunteer mark an action (registration, food, night entry).
+1. **Volunteer App (Flutter)** — a mobile app installed on the phones of the 8 volunteers who scan QR codes.
+Since it's only going to 8 known people, you don't need to publish it on the Play Store/App Store — build it, export the APK (Android) or an ad-hoc build (iOS), and share it directly (Drive link, WhatsApp, USB) with those 8 phones.
-2. **Admin Dashboard** — a website coordinators open on a laptop.
-Shows live counts, participant tables, and full history per participant.
+2. **Admin Dashboard (Web)** — a website coordinators open on a laptop.
+Shows live counts for participants *and* volunteers, full tables, and full history per person.
-3. **Backend API + Database** — the "brain."
-Every scan from every volunteer phone goes here.
+3. **Backend API + MongoDB** — the "brain."
+Every scan from every volunteer's Flutter app goes here.
 It decides if the action is allowed, records it, and pushes the update to the admin dashboard.

-**Why one shared backend matters:** this is the whole point of the system.
-No app "remembers" anything on its own — the phone is just a scanner + button.
-The backend is the single source of truth, so two volunteers can never accidentally give the same person lunch twice.
+**Why one shared backend matters:** no app "remembers" anything on its own — the phone is just a scanner + button.
+The backend is the single source of truth, so two volunteers can never accidentally give the same person lunch twice, and no one can be double-counted for night entry.

-At your scale (120 people, 30 volunteers), this is a genuinely small system.
-The hard technical problems (millions of rows, huge concurrent load) don't apply to you — the design below is intentionally light.

 ---